 So, you want to learn how to raise chickens?
-You’re not alone.
+You are not alone.
 A growing focus on local food and sustainability has spurred a renewed interest in raising backyard chickens – especially in larger cities.

 Chickens are low-maintenance, but they still need a coop to call home.
 Proper housing protects your chickens from predators and the elements, and it gives them a warm, comfortable place to roost.
 You can purchase a chicken coop kit and options to customize your chicken coop.
 There are so many different chicken coop designs, you may get confused by all of the options, but here are some of the basic things to remember:

-Chickens need space.
-Large chicken coops are usually designed for up to 15 chickens, medium coops for around 10 chickens and smaller coops for 5 or fewer.
+Large chicken coops are usually designed for up to 15 chickens, medium coops for around 10 chickens, and smaller coops for 5 or fewer.

-Roosting Area/Nesting Boxes: A roosting area is an elevated perch where your chickens can get some shut-eye.
-You’ll also want to add dried straw or pine wood shavings in the nesting boxes for maximum chicken comfort and to create a soft, protective bed for their eggs.
+A roosting area is an elevated perch where your chickens can get some shut-eye.
+You will also want to add dried straw or pine wood shavings in the nesting boxes for maximum chicken comfort and to create a soft, protective bed for their eggs.

-To keep your chickens plump and happy, you will need a chicken feeder (a large canister with a shallow pan at the bottom).
+To keep your chickens plump and happy, you will need a chicken feeder (a large canister with a shallow pan at the bottom), and quality chicken feed.
 Fill the canister with store-bought chicken (usually labeled as “layer” pellets.)
-To make sure your chickens are getting the nutrition and variety they need, you should also supplement your chicken feed with cracked corn, bugs (you can let them do the foraging, unless you’re into that), and pretty much any fruits and vegetables from your own kitchen.
-They will even eat cooked beans and pasta, if you don’t mind cooking for your flock.
+To make sure your chickens are getting the nutrition and variety they need, you should also supplement your chicken feed with cracked corn, bugs (you can let them do the foraging, unless you are into that), and pretty much any fruits and vegetables from your own kitchen.
+They will even eat cooked beans and pasta, if you do not mind cooking for your flock.

 Like every pet or person, chickens need a regular supply of fresh, clean water.
 You can use a 5-gallon bucket or a shallow plastic dish.
 There are also several automatic watering systems that ensure your chickens are never parched.